KLD997/FreeTune/README.md

   To rotate 3D plot hold left click and drag it around.

-  You can right click on both axis and any map value to change the axis's/map's properties.
+  You can right click on both axis and any map value to change the `axis's/map's properties`.

-  Every copy and paste buttons are meant for interection with programs like `Excel` and `Libre Calc`
+  By right clicking on any map value you can `sign map values in 3d`.

-  `Sign` is used to sign values in 3d plot view.
+  Every copy and paste buttons are meant for interection with programs like `Excel` and `Libre Calc`.

   `Copy Map` copy the values of the map without axis to clipboard.